 Options contracts are financial instruments that give the buyer the right to buy – or sell – particular security at a fixed price.
 Options can work as insurance when selling, but they can also lead to almost limitless losses; trading with options is a very risky endeavour – especially for inexperienced investors.

-Many trading platforms in Canada provide a safe environment to start investing in options – some even require previous trading experience.
-Options trading is not for beginners, but if you’re an experienced trader looking for the best platform with the lowest fees and many research tools, we recommend Interactive Brokers.
+Many trading platforms in Canada provide a safe environment to start investing in options, with some even requiring previous trading experience.
+Options trading is not for beginners, but if you're an experienced trader looking for the best platform with the lowest fees and a wide variety of research tools, we recommend Questrade.

 The 8 Best Options Trading Platforms In Canada